 Both my boys decided their monster’s would have fire blowing out of their mouth and that they would want to eat lots of food before going to bed.

-This is Luke's picture below.
+This is my youngest’s picture below.
 His monster wanted to eat lots and lots of spaghetti with meatballs.
-This was a good exercise for Luke to practice his shapes.
+This was a good exercise for him to practice his shapes.
 He was able to point out that he used an oval body, rectangle legs and arms, circle eyes and triangle spikes and teeth.

-And here is Andy's picture.
+And here is my oldest’s picture.
 He has cool funky green hair and he wanted to eat lots of meat before bed.
-We didn't really need to practice shapes with Andy since he's almost in first grade, but we still reviewed them anyways.